gemini64/a1-llm/analysis_tasks/italian_analysis_tasks.md

         "properties": {
             "text": {
                 "type": "string",
-                "description": "The pronoun extracted"
+                "description": "The pronoun exactly as it appears in the text" },
-            },
             "kind": {
-                "enum": ["personale", "relativo", "possessivo", "dimostrativo", "indefinito", "interrogativo", "esclamativo", "qualificativo", "numerale"], "description": "The pronoun kind, based on the italian language pronouns categories" }
+                "enum": ["personale", "relativo", "possessivo", "dimostrativo", "indefinito", "interrogativo", "esclamativo", "qualificativo", "numerale"], "description": "The pronoun kind, based on the Italian language pronouns categories" }
         },
         "required": ["text", "kind"]